-General patterns of range shifts (Hypotheses 1 & 2)

-Consistent with patterns observed in Yosemite, species limits were more likely to move upslope (69.2%) than downslope (31.8%; one-sided binomial test, n = 52, p = 0.004; Fig. 3).
-In addition, high elevation species were significantly more likely to contract their ranges (79% contract, n = 29, p = 0.001).
+Species’ elevational limits were more than twice as likely to move upslope (69.2%) than downslope (31.8%; one-sided binomial test, n = 52, p = 0.004; Fig. 3).
+In addition, high elevation species were significantly more likely to contract their ranges than to expand them (79% contract, n = 29, p = 0.001).
 However, contrary to our expectation, low elevation species expanded their limits as often as they contracted them (50% contract, n=22, p=0.584).

-Regional variation in range shifts (Hypothesis 3)

-Despite our prediction that species with strong elevation range shifts in Yosemite would show consistent trends across other regions, we found limited consistency of patterns in range shifts among regions for high or low elevation species.
-Not one of the 22 species found in all regions shifted both upper and lower limits in the same direction in all regions (Figure 2).
-However, when examining range limit shifts of high and low elevation species across regions, there was an overwhelming pattern of significantly more upslope than downslope shifts of the lower limit of high elevation species (n = 21, p < 0.001; Fig. 3), whereas shifts in the upper limit of low elevation species were heterogeneous with nearly as many downslope shifts as upslope shifts (n = 17, p = 0.315).
+These patterns arose because there were significantly more upslope than downslope shifts of the lower limit of high elevation species (n = 21, p < 0.001), whereas shifts in the upper limit of low elevation species were heterogeneous with nearly as many downslope shifts as upslope shifts (n = 17, p = 0.315).

-Nearest climate neighbor analysis (Hypothesis 4)

-Our nearest climatic neighbor analyses revealed that both upslope and downslope shifts were predicted by observed climate change at the historical range limits of species (Fig. 1C).
-Consistent with our hypothesis, we found that nearest minimum temperature was the best predictor and explained 73% of the 52 significant range limit shifts observed in this study.
-However, this was only a slight improvement over an overall warming model that explained 69% of shifts.
-Predictions from an overall warming model, minimum temperature, and mean annual temperature were each more consistent than random, but maximum temperature and mean annual precipitation were not (n= 52, warming (69.2%), p=0.004; mean annual temperature (63.5%): p=0.035; maximum temperature (53.8%): p = 0.339; minimum temperature (73.1%), p=0.001; mean annual precipitation (53.8%), p=0.339).
-Similar patterns were observed for low and high elevation species (Fig. 4) except that for low elevation species, only minimum temperature was more consistent than random.
-GLMM analyses of nearest neighbor predictions supported the superior performance of minimum temperature in predicting the direction of range shifts (Table 3).
-The best model was the additive Limit and minimum temperature model, followed closely by the minimum temperature only model.
-Thus, minimum temperature was a better predictor of range shift direction than Limit, Region or other Bioclim variables.
+Nearest climatic neighbor analyses revealed that both upslope and downslope shifts were predicted by climate change at range limits (Fig. 1C).
+Change in minimum annual temperature (Fig. 4?) was the best predictor and explained 73.1% of the 52 significant range limit shifts observed.
+However, it was only a slight improvement over an overall warming model that explained 69% of shifts and mean annual temperature change that accounted for 63.5% of range shifts.
+Predictions from all three were significantly different from random (p < 0.05).
+Neither the change in maximum temperature (53.8%) nor mean annual precipitation (53.8%) differed significantly from random (p = 0.339).
+Similar patterns were observed for low and high elevation species (Fig. 4), except only change in minimum temperature significantly predicted range limit movements for low elevation species.
+GLMM analyses of nearest neighbor predictions supported the superior performance of change in minimum temperature in predicting the direction of range shifts (Table 3).
+The best model was limit + minimum temperature, followed closely by the minimum temperature only model.
+Thus, minimum temperature was a better predictor of range shift direction than limit, region or other Bioclim variables.

 Discussion

-Our results from a multi-region, community-wide analysis of elevational transects across California suggested strong but differential impacts of recent climate change on the range limits of small mammal species.
-Responses differed between high and low elevation species, with consistent upslope range contractions in high elevation species and heterogeneity in the directionality of range limit shifts for low elevation species.
-These findings confirmed and extended the results from our initial study of small mammals from the Yosemite region (Moritz et al 2008) and were consistent with similar studies in the same region over the same time scale in birds (Tingley et al 2012), butterflies (Forister et al 2010), and plants (Crimmins et al 2011).
+Our results from a multi-region, community-wide analysis of elevational transects across montane California suggested strong but locally heterogeneous impacts of recent climate change on the range limits of small mammals.
+None of the species shifted both their upper and lower limits in the same direction in all three regions (Fig. 2).
+There was, however, consistent upslope range contractions in high elevation species, while low elevation species exhibited heterogeneity in the directionality of range limit shifts.
+While our finding confirmed some results from our initial study of small mammals from the Yosemite region (Moritz et al. 2008) and studies of Sierran birds (Tingley et al. 2012), butterflies (Forister et al. 2010), and plants (Crimmins et al. 2011) over the same spatial and time scale, they amplify the complex and variable ways that species can respond to climate change.